jcubic/lips/docs/docs/lips/extension.md

   (print obj))
 ```

-to define a lisp macro, you use syntax defined in [Scheme Tutorial about Macros](/docs/scheme-intro/macros).
+to define a Lisp macro, you use syntax defined in the [Scheme Tutorial about Macros](/docs/scheme-intro/macros).

 ```scheme
 (define-macro (for var start end . body)